davedoesdev/grunt-apidox/README.md

 - `inputTitle` (optional, string |`false`): By default, `apidox` includes a line in the markdown saying it was generated from the `input` file.
 Set `inputTitle` to `false` to prevent this, or set it to a string to change the text.

+- `fullSourceDescription` (optional, boolean): By default, `apidox` includes only the first sentence of the first comment in the output.
+Set `fullSourceDescription` to `true` to include all of the first comment in the output.

+- `sections` (optional, object): Use this to divide the table of contents into sections.
+Each key in `sections` is the name of the first function in a section.
+The value is the markdown to insert before the link to the function in the table of contents.

 ## More Examples

 Write to a subdirectory: